Keto as a Way of Life

 Alternately, you could use stewed tomatoes if you like, but you would need to puree them to get a “saucy” texture.

-This will allow you to thicken your sauce and adds a richer flavor.
+This will allow you to thicken your sauce and add a richer depth of flavor.
 Since tomato paste is made by roasting and reducing down tomatoes, it adds a bit of a smoky or roasted flavor to the finished sauce.

 For the purposes of this recipe, these two are interchangeable.
 I use beef base because I keep it on hand, but bullion is easier for some people to get.
 I’ve used both, and they both work perfect in this sauce.
 This ingredient adds savory depth to the flavor of the sauce.